What is divorce anxiety?

 Being in a constant state of threat leaves us unable to experience joy, as we feel overwhelmed by stress.
 We might find ourselves also irritable and snappy, with small things triggering an outburst of tears or anger.

-Our sleep and appetite might also be affected as the stream of worries prevent us from relaxing, and that lump in the throat means that the last thing we want is a big meal.
+Our sleep and appetite might also be affected as the stream of worries prevents us from relaxing, and that lump in the throat means that the last thing we want is a big meal.

 Divorce anxiety is not a clinical term in itself; it is a term someone has come up with to capture the experience of going through a divorce.
-If you feel overwhelmed with your anxiety for a period of several weeks, and feel that you aren’t coping anymore, then you might be diagnosed with an anxiety disorder.
+If you feel overwhelmed with your anxiety for a period of several weeks and feel that you aren’t coping anymore, then you might be diagnosed with an anxiety disorder.
 By ‘not coping’, this might mean when you stop seeing people, stop going to work, have panic attacks or simply feel that there is a possibility of having a breakdown.

 If this is the case, your GP might offer you therapy or medication.
 My advice is definitely to take the therapy.
 Medication can be useful if you are having so much anxiety that you can’t do the things you need to.
 The therapy will help you mentally process the end of your relationship, the medication helps by possibly reducing the anxiety enough for this to happen.